Villeparisis

 Villeparisis (/fr/) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
 It is located in the north-eastern suburbs of Paris 21.8 km from the centre.

+History

+The Hôtel de Ville was commissioned as a coaching inn and was completed in 1750.

+Population

-Inhabitants of Villeparisis are called Villeparisiens.
+Inhabitants of Villeparisis are called Villeparisiens in French.

 Transport

 Villeparisis is served by Villeparisis–Mitry-le-Neuf station on Paris RER line B.